jes/notes/cyclecar.md

 ## Rear hubs

-Remove the bearings, and light press-fit a spigot inside the bore of the wheel, which has a flange on the back, with 6x M8 bolts that go through the wheel.
-On the outer face of the wheel, spot-face the holes with a counterbore so that the bolt heads sit flat.
+Light press-fit some bushes inside the bearing spaces in the wheel, with a close fit over the axle, so that the wheel is accurately located.
+Drill through the wheel, spot-face with a counterbore tool, bolt to a flange at the back.

-And the spigot wants to be at least keyed to the shaft and ideally somehow taper-locked or split-clamped to the shaft.

 Bolt-on taper-lock hubs are available: https://img.incoherency.co.uk/6424

-Which is basically what I want except it doesn't have a spigot to nicely locate it in the wheel.
-Maybe we could simply sleeve the wheel hub with something that is a close fit on the axle and that is good enough?
-It won't spin on the axle at all, just needs to locate the wheel concentric with the axle, and then we bolt it to the bolt-on taper-lock hub.
+Alternatively weld-ton taper-lock hubs are also available.

 ## Front hubs